-Rangi me Papa This work by Fred Graham represents the Māori atua (gods) of sky and earth - Papatūānuku (earth mother) and Ranginui (sky father).
-Fred Graham Rangi me Papa 1987 Steel, stone, marble Ara Artwork Collection, Ara Institute of Canterbury Which do you think is which?
+Rangi me Papa

+This work by Fred Graham represents the Māori atua (gods) of sky and earth - Papatūānuku (earth mother) and Ranginui (sky father).

+Fred Graham Rangi me Papa 1987 Steel, stone, marble Ara Artwork Collection, Ara Institute of Canterbury

+Which do you think is which?
 Why?
 What materials did the artist use?

-The artist used pounamu under the swirls of metal in his sculpture of Papatūānuku to show her connection to the precious stone found in our rivers.
-Look carefully at Ranginui.
-How has the artist represented his connection to the sky?
-If you were making an artwork to represent Rangi and Papa, what would it look like?
-Draw it below.
-List the materials would you use.
+The artist used pounamu under the swirls of metal in his sculpture of to show her connection to the precious stone found in our rivers.
+Papatūānuku Look carefully at Ranginui.
+How has the artist represented his conne ection to the sky?
+If you were making an artwork to represent Rangi and Papa, what w Draw it below.
+List the materials would you use. ould it look like?
+Material

 Materials:

+Kanohi ki te Kanohi: Face to Face

+Ralph Hotere

+Have you ever heard the saying a picture is worth a thousand words?
+When we look at a picture we start forming a story in our minds about what we are seeing.

+What do you imagine is the story behind this photograph of artist Ralph Hotere?

+Why do you think the artist has taken the photograph so close up?

+Kevin Capon Ralph Hotere 1985 Photograph Collection of Christchurch Art Gallery Te Puna o Waiwhetū, presented by the Friends of the Robert McDougall Art Gallery

-Look around this space and choose another portrait that you find interesting.
+Look around this space and choose another portrait that you u find interesting

 Who made the artwork? (artist)

 What is it called? (title)

 When was it made? (date)

 What is it made of? (media)

 What do you find interesting about this work?

 Has the artist given us any clues to tell us about the person in the work?
-Ralph Hotere

-Have you ever heard the saying a picture is worth a thousand words?
-When we look at a picture we start forming a story in our minds about what we are seeing.
-What do you imagine is the story behind this photograph of artist Ralph Hotere?
-Why do you think the artist has taken the photograph so close up?
-Kevin Capon Ralph Hotere 1985 Photograph Collection of Christchurch Art Gallery Te Puna o Waiwhetū, presented by the Friends of the Robert McDougall Art Gallery Sketch the work here.
+Sketch the w ork here. -------------- -----------

-3 4 Ko Ēnei Tauira Ātaahua: These Beautiful Patterns Stanford Family Pātaka Cabinet John Henry Menzies was a Pākehā artist and sheep farmer who was inspired by Māori whakairo (carving) and architecture.
+Stanford Family Pātaka Cabinet

+John Henry Menzies was a Pākehā artist and sheep farmer who was inspired by Māori whakairo (carving) and architecture.
 He made many pieces of beautifully carved furniture and albums of paintings and prints from his studies of whakairo and kōwhaiwhai (rafter patterns).

 Look carefully (but don't touch!)
 How many tiki can you find?

 John Henry Menzies Stanford Family Pātaka Cabinet c.
 1895.
 Wood (American walnut, kauri), pāua shell.
-Collections of Akaroa Museum (with assistance from the Friends of Akaroa Museum) and Christchurch Art Gallery Te Puna o Waiwhetū; jointly purchased 2019 Each pattern has a name and meaning.
+Collections of Akaroa Museum (with assistance from the Friends of Akaroa Museum) and Christchurch Art Gallery Te Puna o Waiwhetū; jointly purchased 2019

+Each pattern has a name and meaning.
 Which of these patterns can you find on the cabinet?

-Puhoro Stormy weather Speed, swiftness
+PuhoroStormy weather Speed, swiftness